lch99310/chunghao_lee/content/posts/Beyond the Model: The Invisible Moat of AI Infrastructure & Data Center/index.md

 Electricity represents roughly 60–70% of data center operating expenses.
 With NSW's 2024 average wholesale electricity price at approximately $130/MWh, a 100MW facility faces annual power costs nearing $100 million AUD.
 This is not a marginal cost; it is the lifeblood of the business model.

 Concurrently, I analyzed the carbon emission structures of the Queensland aluminum industry.
 In 2024, Rio Tinto’s QLD aluminum chain emissions reached 7.72 Mt CO₂e, leaving a 3.8 Mt gap to meet 2030 reduction targets.
 While aluminum and data centers seem unrelated, they face identical structural dilemmas: how to decarbonize while maintaining high-intensity baseload power without spiraling costs.
-The solutions being explored by both industries are nearly identical—long-term PPAs, renewable energy integration, demand response, and behind-the-meter solutions.
+The solutions being explored by both industries are nearly identical—long-term PPAs, renewable energy integration solutions.
 The decarbonization learning curve is cross-industrial; however, this cross-domain perspective remains scarce in the AI field today.

 <br>